The Art of Breaking Bottles

 By Kim Dohrman, Creative Clay CEO

-Creative Clay.
-Shortly after our move, I was driving along Central Ave in what seemed a blighted business area (now the EDGE District, but then the Dome District), I noticed a colorful, quirky-looking storefront called Creative Clay.
+I was driving along Central Ave in the summer of 2007 what seemed a blighted business area (now the popular EDGE District), when I noticed a colorful, quirky-looking storefront called Creative Clay.
 I pulled over and walked in, immediately impressed with artwork that seemed to be breaking all of the rules.
 Yes!
 Folk art!
 The first piece I was drawn to was by an artist named Michael R. The painting was seemingly random words—names of people, WDUV (local radio station), Jackson Brown, Peter Frampton, Be Happy, and so many more words—written in silver paint marker in all caps on a delicious, textured, multi-colored background on wood.
 Captivated, I continued my journey around the gallery, noticing other intriguing works as well as whimsical greeting cards, t-shirts and other vibrant, art-centric merch.
 As I was looking, a diminutive, cheerful-faced woman with gorgeous white hair, bright eyes, and a warm smile approached me.
 She introduced herself as Mary Andrews, the office manager and mother of one of the member artists, Carolyn R.

 “Wow—this artwork is great!
 What is this place?”
 I asked her.